 As with my job in the tech industry, for which I have an acknowledged affinity, these jobs will allow you to increase your knowledge and skill sets and help you make your art career, whether full-time or part-time, more fulfilling and successful.
 Because of the requirements of an artist career, many artists have the experience to some degree in any number of these art-related career fields.

 For instance, if you make art, you will need to understand the basics of how to frame it, how to ship it, how to market and sell it.
 You probably have photographic and digital art software training and skills, and a lot of other jack-of-all-trades capabilities.
 No matter what art-related career you decide to pursue, you will acquire and hone valuable skills that can lead to new opportunities.

 You may find an occupation that is more lucrative and rewarding than you might have been able to accomplish as a full-time artist.
-You may also find that all your knowledge is a perfect stepping-stone to help you leap to the career of your dreams as a self-supporting full-time artist.
+You may also discover your knowledge is a perfect stepping-stone to help you leap to the career of your dreams as a self-supporting full-time artist.

 Immodestly, I will tell you my ideas are worth following.
 Here is my best advice in a nutshell.
 You want to choose your goals wisely, evaluate your resources fairly, execute your plan daily, measure your progress regularly, and never be afraid to regroup and move to a higher calling when the spirit moves you, or the situation forces you.

-Be grateful for the plethora of opportunities before you.
-Never take a measure of your success against that of someone else.
-Your path is your own.
-When you understand and acknowledge the fact it is you and you only who gets to define your success, your life becomes simplified in a good way.
-Moreover, you become oblivious to negative opinions of those who ultimately do not matter to your art career, or art-related career.
+Be grateful for the many opportunities before you.
+Never measure your success against others.
+Your path is yours alone, uniquely.
+When you understand and acknowledge that you and you only can define your success, your life becomes simplified in a right way.
+Moreover, you become oblivious to negative opinions of those who ultimately do not matter to your art career or art-related career.